parameter1/sso/packages/db/README.md

 ```

 ### Users
 Define the users within the P1 ecosystem.
-Users can manage organizations and be members of application instances.
+Users can manage organizations and be members of application instance workspaces.
 Users are unique by email and can log-in using a magic login link sent via email.
 Eventually passwords could be assigned as a secondary authentication method.

 Unique key: `email`